jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

     * "Fade or slide menus into view"
     * "Fade or slide ToolTips into view"
     * Optional "Show shadows under windows"
-    * Show windows contents while dragging
+    * Show window contents while dragging
     * ...
 TODO find out what other options are doing

 ## Set first day of week

-1. Right-click at the clock/calendar widget in the taskbar
+1. Right-click on the clock/calendar widget in the taskbar
 2. Adjust date/time
 3. Related settings (link) - Date, time & regional formatting
 4. Regional format data - change data formats
-5. First day of week - Monday
+5. First day of the week - Monday

 ## Logiops

 1. Fix a bug that causes gestures to be way too insensitive:
     1) Go to Logiops and increase the sensitivity to 80 <https://www.reddit.com/r/logitech/comments/ssvuh8/set_exact_dpi_for_mx_master_3_logitech_options/>
     2) Go to Windows mouse settings and decrease the sensitivity to 2 ticks (in the standard mouse settings dialog, not the advanced)
-       note: there are two sliders for setting the pointer speed that work independently in Windows, one is in the settings app and another is in the advanced mouse settings dialog
+       Note: There are two sliders for setting the pointer speed that work independently in Windows, one is in the settings app and another is in the advanced mouse settings dialog
-1. SmartShift: set smartshift sensitivity to 90%
+1. SmartShift: Set smartshift sensitivity to 90%

 ## AltSnap